 Most people have had a minor knee problem at one time or another.
 Knee pain and related problems may arise from everyday wear and tear, overuse, or injury.
 Knee injuries most commonly arise during sports or recreational activities, work-related tasks, or home projects.

 The knee is the largest joint in the body.
 The upper and lower bones of the knee joint are separated by two C-shaped rings of fibrocartilage that resemble “washers.”
 These are called the menisci.
 The femur or upper leg bone of the knee joint along with the two lower leg bones of the knee joint, the tibia and fibula, are connected by ligaments, tendons, and muscles.
 The contact surfaces of the bones inside the knee joint are covered by articular cartilage which absorbs shock and provides a smooth gliding surface for joint movement.

 As mentioned above, there are two C-shaped cartilage structures inside the knee.
 One is called the medial meniscus and the other, the lateral meniscus.
-A common knee injury is a tear of one or both menisci.
+A common knee injury is a tear of one or both menisci, resulting in acute and/or generalized knee pain.
 Tears of the meniscus can arise from rotational injuries, degradation associated with age, or increased/chronic frictional forces related to knee osteoarthritis.